Aegina Greece Travel Guide

 While many shops accept credit cards, smaller vendors at the market or local artisan shops may prefer cash.
 It is always wise to bring a small amount of euros.

 Most smaller shops do not offer international shipping.
 For large purchases, inquire about shipping services from Athens.
-Check your home country's customs regulations.
+Check with your own country's customs regulations.

 Check local listings or tourist information for any scheduled performances, exhibitions, or cultural events during your stay.